A push for gun control is pledged once more in wake of Boulder shooting

 “It is anticipated that this Appearance will be the first court appearance in what will likely be a lengthy court process,” the district attorney’s office said in the release.

-On Wednesday night, hundreds were set to gather in near-freezing temperatures at several prayer vigils planned to honor the victims, who ranged in age from 20 to 65 and include three store employees and a Boulder police officer, Eric Talley, a father of seven who was first on the scene and suffered a gunshot wound to the head.
+On Wednesday night, locals gathered at several prayer vigils to honor the victims, who ranged in age from 20 to 65 and include three store employees and a Boulder police officer, Eric Talley, a father of seven who was first on the scene and suffered a gunshot wound to the head.

-At a news conference Wednesday in Lafayette, Colo., an uncle of one victim, Rikki Olds, 25, remembered his niece as a “light” in their family who loved the outdoors and dreamed of becoming a store manager at King Soopers.
+At a news conference Wednesday morning in Lafayette, Colo., an uncle of one victim, Rikki Olds, 25, remembered his niece as a “light” in their family who loved the outdoors and dreamed of becoming a store manager at King Soopers.

 She was one of the employees killed at the store along with Teri Leiker, 51, who was a huge University of Colorado sports fan, and Denny Stong, 20, the youngest victim, who was training to become a pilot.

 “When Rikki showed up at the house, we never knew what color her hair was going to be, we never knew what tattoo she may have,” Robert Olds said.
 “But that was Rikki, and Rikki lived life on her terms.”